Steve Kinney

 Work top-down.
 Fix one pattern, run the test, move on.

-Start by extracting the login into tests/end-to-end/authentication.setup.ts and wiring up playwright.config.ts to use it.
+Start by creating tests/authentication.setup.ts and wiring playwright.config.ts to use it through a setup project plus an authenticated project.
 Delete the login block from the test.
-Run the suite to make sure authentication still works.
+In the current Shelf starter, the stable setup is a browser-driven login in the setup project: navigate to /login, fill the form through the page, and save state with page.context().storageState(...).
+Run the setup once to make sure authentication works.
 Commit.
 (See the Storage State Authentication lesson for the full pattern.)

-Next, add (or use) tests/end-to-end/helpers/seed.ts to ensure the book you’re going to rate is in the database before the test runs.
+Next, implement tests/helpers/seed.ts so the book you’re going to rate is in the database before the test runs.
+Build it from tests/data/*.json plus the small src/lib/server create/delete helpers the starter ships.
 Delete any reliance on “whatever is on the shelf already.”
 Commit.

 Next, replace every waitForTimeout with either an expect(locator).toBeVisible() assertion or a page.waitForResponse on the rating POST.
 Delete the textContent + toContain pattern and use expect(toast).toHaveText(/Thanks/) instead.
 Commit.